Stay connected and sign-up for emails to get exclusive deals and event info.

-cigar and a handmade cigar.
-Machine made cigars are typically made with scraps of homogenized tobacco and are mass-produced.
-But when it comes to handmade cigars, there is an important distinction within this category.
-Cigars that claim to be handmade may include both those made entirely by hand and those that are machine-bunched but hand-finished.
+Machine-made cigars are typically made with scraps of homogenized tobacco and are mass-produced.
+Handmade cigars on the other hand may include both those cigars made entirely by hand and those that are machine-bunched but hand-finished.

 Generally, the draw, feel, and construction of a machine-bunched & hand-rolled cigar and a true hand-rolled one appear much the same.
 Often, only the price of the cigar enables one to tell the difference.
 Machine-bunched cigars have been made since the 1950s, and while they are usually less expensive, they can be hard to distinguish because they are also often described as handmade cigars.
 This is not necessarily a misnomer, however, because a great deal of hand labor does indeed go into each product.
 The draw is usually as good as that of a true handmade cigar, often even better, because a machine is more consistent in forming the bunch than a human.